yhtwyl/Pyside6-html-documentation/README.md

 ---

 ## Overview
 Please click the release button on right side if you want the readymade meal.
-Otherwise keep reading.
+Download it, extract and you will find a html directory inside it .
+This html directory also contains pyside6.qch file which can be used to integrate with qt creator or assistant.
+If you want to build on your native machine then keep reading and good luck to you.
-This guide builds the complete PySide6 6.11.1 HTML documentation with working cross-module links (QtCore, QtGui, QtWidgets etc.) on Debian Trixie using Python 3.12 via pyenv.
+This guide builds the complete PySide6 6.11.1 HTML and QCH documentation with working cross-module links (QtCore, QtGui, QtWidgets etc.) on Debian Trixie using Python 3.12 via pyenv.
 System Python 3.13.5 is bypassed entirely.